Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 Q: Should I use insoles in office shoes?

 A: If the shoe is removable-insole-friendly, inserts can be a game-changer, especially for arch support and heel cushioning.
+Just do not cram a bulky insert into a tight shoe and create a new problem.

 Q: What if my job requires dress shoes and I walk a lot?